• Home

 Surgical enhancements

 We are all pro-aging, but that does not mean to say that surgical treatments are not appealing to others.
 Some of the facial transformations I have seen from women over the age of 50 from facelifts and blepharoplasties have been sensational, to say the least!
-However, you should always be aware of the risks associated with surgical treatments, in addition to the costs which are significantly higher than non-surgical options.
+However, you should always be aware of the risks associated with surgical treatments, in addition to the costs, which are significantly higher than non-surgical options.

 Facelifts

 The facelift, also known as a rhytidectomy, aims to smooth the face and remove any excess skin that causes sagging and a depleted appearance.
 The surgeon will tighten and lift soft tissue in the face, being careful not to leave scarring in prominent areas.
-Often the incision is made around the ear and neck area, and there are options for deep plane facelifts should you wish to target deeper fibers of the face.
+Often, the incision is made around the ear and neck area, and there are options for deep plane facelifts should you wish to target deeper fibers of the face.
 Facelifts are a transformative treatment, but just be certain you are working with a reputable surgeon.
-Be open to traveling for the right treatment, for example, there are London facelifts surgeons that are renowned.
+Be open to traveling for the right treatment, for example, there are London facelift surgeons who are renowned.

 Blepharoplasty

 Blepharoplasty, also referred to as the eyelid lift, is a great option for ladies dealing with sagging and excess skin around the eye area.
 There is only so much Botox can do when the upper and lower eyelids begin to sag.
-Blepharoplasty carefully removed excess skin, while maneuvering the area to be flat and bulge free.
-There are both upper and lower lid lift options available should one area be more troubled than the other.
+Blepharoplasty carefully removed excess skin while maneuvering the area to be flat and bulge-free.
+There are both upper and lower lid lift options available, should one area be more troubled than the other.
 This skin can be especially problematic when it starts to cover the peripheral view for some ladies.
-Ultimately the blepharoplasty can improve the quality of vision, while also providing the ‘awakened look’ that perhaps has been missing for some years!
+Ultimately, the blepharoplasty can improve the quality of vision, while also providing the ‘awakened look’ that perhaps has been missing for some years!

 Neck lifts

 If I had a penny for all the times my mother told me to moisturize my neck, I’d be a lot richer with a much smoother neck!
-I am guilty of focusing all my SPF onto my face over the last 50 years, and neglecting the importance of the neck.
+I am guilty of focusing all my SPF on my face over the last 50 years and neglecting the importance of the neck.
 Many women opt for neck lifts for this very reason due to excess sagging in this area and discoloration.
 The nick lift will reshape the skin and jaw, reducing the signs of drooping and sagging.
 This treatment alone can shave 10 years off your appearance, but of course, it’s not for everyone!

 Bottom line

 Overall, navigating the world of cosmetics at 50+ can be a minefield, especially if you are hearing different things from different people.
-What works for one person may not work for you, but the key is to research, go for many consultations, and find the right single treatment, or combination for what you are aiming to achieve.
+What works for one person may not work for you, but the key is to research, go for many consultations, and find the right single treatment, or combination, for what you are aiming to achieve.

 As a 50+ year-old who had her first “cosmetic enhancements” at a later age, I am glad I waited!
-The idea of having a frozen face throughout life up till now sounds terrible, I am glad I got to express my emotions freely without the pressure that young women face today.
-Regardless, having a few tweaks here and there as an ‘old girl’ has helped me feel much more confident, and reflect my young free spirit inside to be more visible on the exterior!
+The idea of having a frozen face throughout life up till now sounds terrible.
+I am glad I got to express my emotions freely without the pressure that young women face today.
+Regardless, having a few tweaks here and there as an ‘old girl’ has helped me feel much more confident, and reflect my young, free spirit inside to be more visible on the exterior!

 Beauty on Your Terms: A Guide to Cosmetic Enhancements for Women 50+